in Recognition of Significant Career Service to the Department of Physical Therapy

-The UBC Department of Physical Therapy awards a clinician annually in recognition of their exceptional and consistent support of clinical education.
+The UBC Department of Physical Therapy awards a Physical Therapist annually in recognition of their exceptional and career-spanning support of the Department of Physical Therapy

 Eligibility

-• Must be a Clinical Faculty member of the University of British Columbia Faculty of Medicine, having contributed a minimum 10 years of service to the Department of Physical Therapy.
+- Must be a Clinical Faculty member of the University of British Columbia Faculty of Medicine (Department of Physical Therapy), having contributed a minimum 10 years of service to the Department of Physical Therapy.

-• Must demonstrate exceptional commitment to students and their learning.
+- Must demonstrate exceptional commitment to the profession, the program and/or student learning.

-• Must receive a minimum of three letters of support from current and/or former Master of Physical Therapy students (not currently being supervised by the nominee).
+- Must receive a minimum of two letters of support from current and/or former colleagues, departmental faculty/staff, and/or Master of Physical Therapy students (not currently being supervised by the nominee).

 Nomination Process

-Former students, colleagues, UBC staff and faculty can nominate a clinical educator by submitting a nomination package to pt.educators@ubc.ca.
-Nominations should be submitted before February 15th and will be reviewed by the end of March on an annual basis.
+Former students, colleagues, UBC staff and faculty can nominate an eligible physical therapist by submitting a nomination package to pt.educators@ubc.ca.
+Nominations should be submitted before February 15th and will be reviewed by the Departmental Clinical Faculty Appointment and Promotion Committee (DCFAPC) at the spring session, on an annual basis.
+The award will only be given in years where a suitable nomination is approved by the DCFAPC.

 Each nomination package should be a concise compilation of supporting information including:

-• A letter of nomination highlighting the nominee’s longstanding contributions.
+- A letter of nomination highlighting the nominee’s longstanding contributions (one page max.)

-• A letter of support from the Associate Head, Clinical Education (Department of Physical Therapy).
+- A letter of support from the Head, Department of Physical Therapy.

-• Three or more letters of support from former students, colleagues, Department Chairs, or other persons that include details relevant to the nominee’s teaching, mentorship, professional development, service to the Department of Physical Therapy, and overall career.
+- Two or more letters of support from former students, colleagues, Department Chairs, or other persons that include details relevant to the nominee’s teaching, mentorship, professional development, service to the Department of Physical Therapy, and overall career (one page max each).

-• Recruitment and coordination of placements for Master of Physical Therapy students.
+- Direct supervision of students and/or leadership in recruitment and coordination of placements for Master of Physical Therapy students;

 All candidates and nominators will be notified of the outcome by email.
 This award may not be presented in any year in which no suitable candidate has been nominated.